 It is notable that the 1200D has a hotshoe, while the G7X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 1200D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1200D was succeeded by the Canon 1300D.
+Both the 1200D and the G7X Mark II have been discontinued, but can regularly be found used on eBay.
+The 1200D was replaced by the Canon 1300D, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 1200D or the Canon G7 X Mark II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1200D:

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.